kframework/c-semantics/README.md

 ## Install Perl
 - You almost definitely will have this installed if you use linux or mac;
-  otherwise, use your package manager to install it
+  otherwise, use your package manager to install it.
 - Windows perl can be found here: http://www.activestate.com/activeperl
-- Perl is used for many of the scripts in both the C tool and in K
+- Perl is used for many of the scripts in both the C tool and in K.
-- Install perl modules (probably using either ppm in windows, or cpan elsewhere)
+- Install the following perl modules (probably using either ppm in windows, or cpan elsewhere).
     - XML::DOM
     - XML::LibXML::Reader
     - Regexp::Common